ezraermy/hello-react-front-end/README.md

 # 📖 Hello Rails Frontend <a name="about-project"></a>

-**Cookpad** Create a React front-end with a Rails back-end and connect them to display a random message.
+**Hello Rails Frontend** Create a React front-end with a Rails back-end and connect them to display a random message.

 ## 🛠 Built With <a name="built-with"></a>